whassani/objecta-labs/QUICK-START.md

-# 🚀 AgentForge Quick Start Guide
+# 🚀 ObjectaLabs Quick Start Guide

 ## What You Have Now